-As mentioned earlier, certain products may require licensing by the Department of Commerce and Consumer Affairs.
+As mentioned earlier, the Miscellaneous Control Act, Chapter.
+329 of 1994 and its implementing regulations require licensing for selected agricultural products (mainly meats, fish, dairy, produce, and oils) by the Department of Commerce and Consumer Affairs, a dependency of the Ministry of Commerce and Trade.
 U.S. exporters are urged to have the importing party ascertain whether any license may be required prior to shipping any products.